Your ultimate 5-day guide for an epic road trip from Hobart

 Tasmania’s well-kept roads, modern facilities and incredible natural attractions make it one of the most ideal locations for campervan travel.
 Plus, with a Hobart motorhome, you can:

 • Save time.
-Without having to pack and unpack each day, you can get out on the road sooner and cover a lot more ground.
+You can get out on the road sooner and cover much more ground without having to pack and unpack each day.

 • Save money.
-By combining your transportation and accommodation into one expense, you can budget more efficiently - plus, cooking facilities in the campervan allow for less food expenditure.
+Combining your transportation and accommodation into one expense makes visiting in a motorhome a more affordable option as you can budget more efficiently.
+Plus, cooking facilities in the campervan allow for lower food expenditure.

 • Recharge.
 Tasmania offers an abundance of jaw-dropping scenery and phenomenal outdoor activities.
-Camping gives families a better chance to spend more time in nature.
+Camping gives families and friends a better chance to spend more time in nature.

 • Make memories.
 Camping trips allow for quality time that is unlike any other holiday.
 The shared space and adventurous activities provide the perfect conditions for family bonding.

 Tasmania provides one of the most unique environments for camping in Australia.
-Maximise your 5-day itinerary by renting a motorhome that suits your unique plans.
+Maximise your 5-day itinerary for Tasmania by renting a motorhome that suits your individual plans.

 Where to stay

-On your 5-day Tasmania road trip itinerary from Hobart, you’ll need to know the best places to park up your campervan or motorhome.
-Below is a list of the most highly rated campground sites suited to campervan travel near the state’s best attractions.
+On your 5-day Tasmania road trip itinerary from Hobart, you’ll need to know great places to park your campervan or motorhome once you arrive at your destination to spend the night.
+Below is a list of the most highly-rated campground sites near the state’s best attractions, perfect for those visiting in a campervan.

 Freycinet National Park Campground

 Camping in Freycinet is in high demand, particularly over the summer months and at Easter.
-Due to the popularity of these campsites, a ballot system operates for camping between 18 December – 10 February and Easter.
-During this period, a maximum of 10 nights can be booked.
+Due to the popularity of these campsites, a ballot system operates for camping between 18 December to 10 February and Easter.
+During this period, visitors can only book a maximum of 10 nights.
 Outside of this period, there is a maximum 14-night stay.
 See booking information for details.

 • The Richardsons Beach Campground (adjacent to the visitor centre) has accessible toilets and 18 powered sites to suit small campervans and motorhomes.